mmartiasg/crab-track-app/README.md

         conf_threshold: # Desired confidence threshold from 0.0 up to 1.0.
         nms_threshold: # Desired iou overlap threshold from 0.0 up to 1.0.
         device: # Device cpu, cuda or mps.
+        algorithm: # detection or byte_track
+        batch_size: # number of frames to process at the same time.
+        internal_resolution: # subsampling resolution for the model to work with
+          width: # subsampling width
+          height: # subsampling height
       input:
         path: # Absolute path where the videos are located in the current file system.
         extension: mp4 # Video extension.